erasels/OptimizeTheSpire/README.md

 Printing to the console is a very wasteful process, skipping most of the bloat makes things like starting a new run or the game smoother and on lower-end PCs, maybe even the combat.

 Fixed unnecessary sorting of MasterDeck every frame if using a non-standard sort order.

+Save card upgrades in the compendium so that they don't get upgraded every frame.